 Once you’ve got a really good idea of what your retirement looks like, it’s time to create or revisit your financial plan.
 This is usually the first step, however, it’s always good to get an understanding of your retirement goal to help with the financial planning process.

 Your financial plan is there to help you navigate your financial journey towards your retirement age, and even throughout your retirement years.
 It’s there to help you make those important and critical financial decisions that make sure you are always working towards your retirement goal, and not falling off the path.
 A proper financial plan will take into consideration all areas of your financial life, not just your saving and spending habits.
 This will help you fully prepare for everything coming your way.
 There are three ways you can get a financial plan: through a traditional financial planner, creating your own, or using online tools and platforms like Savology.

-Savology can help you get access to a free financial plan in just five minutes.
+Savology can help you by providing access to a free retirement calculator and free online financial plan in just five minutes.
 When you sign-up, your plan will provide action items that show you the exact steps you need to take in order to make improvements and reach your goals.
 The other two alternatives can end up being costly and time-consuming.

 Step #3: Plan for thirty years or longer in retirement

 The average life expectancy in the United States is just under eighty years.
 That’s an increased life expectancy of more than 10 years compared to 1950.